-- 10. From the Repository Packages page, you can set the packages with which your software is compatible.
-This page will only be visible if you have selected only one distribution.
+- 9. Optionally, you can restrict the distribution or target format that the software applies to, from the Restrictions page.
+The restriction rule is set as a regular expression.
+For more information, refer to Restricting Software Components for OSes and Formats. - 10.
+From the Repository Packages page, you can set the packages with which your software is compatible.
+This page will only be visible if the restriction rule matches only one distribution.
 You can search for packages.
 Select and click the down arrow to add them.
 Click save. - 11.
-You can (optionally) restrict the distribution or target format that the software applies to, from the Restrictions page.
-The restriction rule is set as a regular expression.
-For more information, refer to Restricting Software Components for OSes and Formats.
-Click save. - 12.
 From the Boot Scripts page, upload any boot scripts you want to add to this software.
 You can either: - Upload an existing boot script file by using the upload icon. - Create a new boot script by clicking new.